 Allied health professionals provide valuable support and care to patients in a variety of settings.
 From acute care medical centers to clinics and even home health agencies, allied health professionals play a vital role in enhancing patient care in many settings.
 Here are some of the most common work settings for an allied health professional.

 Acute care medical centers and hospitals are inpatient facilities that care for people with a wide variety of medical conditions, such as orthopedic injuries, heart problems, and cancer.
 Hospitals and medical centers may vary in size and the specific services offered.

-Many types of allied health workers find jobs in acute care hospitals including ultrasound techs, physician assistants, and nuclear medicine technologists.
-Allied health professionals that are not involved in direct patient care, such as health informational technologists, also work in acute care hospitals and medical centers.
+Many types of allied health workers find jobs in acute care hospitals, including ultrasound techs, physician assistants, and nuclear medicine technologists.
+Allied health professionals that are not involved in direct patient care, such as health information technologists, also work in acute care hospitals and medical centers.